-The Council's external auditor, KPMG, provides assurance on the accuracy of the yearend Statement of Accounts and the overall adequacy of arrangements for securing and improving value for money.
-In the most recent Audit Letter, issued in October 2016, the auditor issued an unqualified opinion on the council's financial statements for 2015/16 and provided an unqualified conclusion on the council's arrangements for securing value for money.
-The external auditors made no high priority recommendations as a result of their 2015/16 audit work.
+The Council's current external auditor, KPMG, provides assurance on the accuracy of the year-end Statement of Accounts and the overall adequacy of arrangements for securing and improving value for money.
+In the most recent External Audit report issued in September 2017, the auditor issued an unqualified opinion on the council's financial statements for 2016/17 and concluded that the Authority has made proper arrangements to ensure it took properly-informed decisions and deployed resources to achieve planned and sustainable outcomes for taxpayers and local people.
+The external auditors made no high priority recommendations as a result of their 2016/17 audit work.

-Self-assessment and review of key performance indicators
+A review of key performance indicators